JuthyNadi-a/Redux_Countries/README.md

 ### Features

 - Browse all countries in the app with detalis
-- Add and remove favourite countries
+- Add countries to favourite list, remove favourites and clear stored countries
-- Search any country name
+- Search any country by name
 - Navigate to different pages through the buttons and navbar

 ## How to run